-Contact with the media on issues related to the Council, or to Council business is handled through the Corporate Communications Manager.
+Contact with the media on issues related to the Council, or to Council business is handled through the Communications Manager.

-Any Councillor who approaches the media purporting to speak on behalf of the Council on any item involving or affecting the Council should only do so having first consulted the Corporate Communications Manager.
+Any Councillor who approaches the media purporting to speak on behalf of the Council on any item involving or affecting the Council should only do so having first consulted the Communications Manager.

-Councillors and Officers should note that particular restrictions apply about publicity issued during election periods and should contact the Corporate Communications Manager if in doubt.
+Councillors and Officers should note that particular restrictions apply about publicity issued during election periods and should contact the Communications Manager or Monitoring Officer if in doubt.